samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 You may need to enter a domain name or alternate IP address if you're playing Rust from a different computer.

+# Playing multiplayer

+Enable port forwarding on your router for the following ports.

+- `28015/udp` (required for game clients)
+- `8000/tcp` (optional: only required if self-hosting a custom map)

 # Prerequisites